yakufl/yakufl.github.io/_pages/about.md

 ---
 ## Welcome to my academic website!

 I am currently a Ph.D.
 Student in Economics at [Colorado State University](https://www.colostate.edu/), located in Fort Collins.
-Here, I am a *Graduate Teaching Assistant*, which means that besides the Ph.D.
+There, I am a *Graduate Teaching Assistant*, which means that besides the Ph.D.
 Program, I give recitations to undergraduate students in Principles of Microeconomics.

 After completing a MSc in Economics at the [University of Lausanne](https://www.unil.ch/central/en/home.html), Switzerland, I explored Political Economy as a branch of specialization.